wrachel/RobustPhysics-RASA-project/README.md

 ## Instructions to run Rasa project:

-First, we need to install the necessary libraries.
-On the command line, run:

-`pip install rasa`

-`pip install flask`

 To interact with the rasa model, we need to start the rasa server.
 To start the server, utilize the following command on the command line: